 Landlords and real estate investors are eligible for several great tax advantages offered by the IRS.
 However, investment property owners are often unaware of some of the benefits available to them.
 In this post, we will cover the top 6 tax deductions for landlords to claim come tax season.

 Any repair you make to your investment property is a tax deduction.
-However we strongly recommend consulting with your tax professional when it comes time to write off any capital expenses.
+However, we strongly recommend consulting with your tax professional when it comes time to write off any capital expenses.
 For example, if you replaced the roof on your rental property, you must amortize this expense.
 There is a dollar amount threshold in place that a tax expert will be able to further advise on.

 4. Property Management Fees

 If you have a third party property management company handling the operational aspect of your rental property, you can write off all of the expenses you pay to your property management firm when it comes time to file your taxes.
-Leasing fees, property management fees, and any other fees you incur with you your property manager can be written off as a business expense.
+Leasing fees, property management fees, and any other fees you incur with your property manager can be written off as a business expense.

 3. Travel Expenses

 If your property sits vacant, you should be writing off any utility expenses paid on your rental property.
-Water, gas, and electric bills are all costs that can be written off as business expense of owning and operating an investment property.
+Water, gas, and electric bills are all costs that can be written off as a business expense of owning and operating an investment property.

+How can Westminster or Broomfield investment property owners, for example, take advantage of these key tax benefits?
 By calling Grace Property Management at 303-255-1990, our team can help walk you through the steps necessary to make sure you’re getting the most out of your rental investment.